 One of the greatest joys of being a Shore Note is the opportunity to give back to the community.

 Christmas season is a wonderful time of year for the chorus since they sing Christmas cheer to all the local retirement communities in Hilton Head and Bluffton as well as Palmetto Bluff and even Charleston.
-They also entertain at Christmas parties and community events, like caroling throughout Wexford Village at their Festival of Wreaths.
+They also entertain at Christmas parties and community events.
 Naturally, the Shore Notes are available for hire any time during the year since they have a diverse repertoire.